whitearsenic/NodeJS-Shopping-Cart/README.md

 Note:

-MongoDB runs on the Mac OS X version, feel free to use whatever version that suits your OS.
+MongoDB 3.6.17 runs on the MacOS 10.14 version, feel free to use whatever version that suits your OS.

 To run: